minitage/minitage.core/share/minitage/README.txt

 History
 =======

-Project was itialized at Makina Corpus (http://www.makina-corpus.com), the firm where i am working.
+Project was itialized at Makina Corpus (http://www.makina-corpus.com), the firm where i am actually working.

-We have projects that need a lot of dependencies and it was hard to deploy them in all of eterogeneous production servers.
+We have projects that need a lot of dependencies. so, in the one hand, it was hard to deploy them in all of eterogeneous production servers.
+And on the other hand, setup developers box cost us a lot of time.

+So we started to use sh, inmaintenable!

+We went on builout, but monolothic/extended buildout were hard to maintain too and their impacts on already installed stuff were difficult to predict (oups it has done rm -rf parts !).

+So, i started to think to a tool that allow us to use multiple buildouts and let us deal with dependencies.
+Minitage was born.

+Up to 0.3, the implementation was in bash, that was well working but because of the language, it was quite limited/restrictive.
+We got also problems inherent to bash.
+Errors handling is painfull.
+It is all but user friendly.

+With the 0.4, i had in mind to rewrite it in python and to integrate a lot of QA in the build process.
+A lot of things were added too like metadata in minibuilds, execution logging.
+I have done also a total migration to mercurial which allow more flexibility and yes, mercurial is in python.

 Credits
 ========